Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 1. Each word must be placed on the grid.

-2. Each location may or many not be used, and if it is used, it must always be colored with the same letter.
+2. Each location may or man not be used, but if it is used more than once, it must always be colored with the same letter.